TanStack React Query

 mutationOptions - creating mutation options

 Available for all mutation procedures.
-Provides a type-safe identify function for constructing options that can be passed to useMutation.
+Provides a type-safe identity function for constructing options that can be passed to useMutation.

 mutationKey - getting the mutation key